ORTools4MTEX/ORTools/README.md

   -  sampleSymmetry   - @specimenSymmetry
 - Options
   - halfwidth         - halfwidth for the ODF calculation
-  - points            - number of points (orientations) in the file
   - export            - (optional path and) name of the file

 ---